 There is lots of existing evidence which tells us that inclusive practices are critical to the delivery of successful outcomes and experiences for disabled students.

 - Between 2010 and 2018, the proportion of UK-domiciled students self-reporting a disability increased from 9.5 per cent to 16.7 per cent.

-- OfS analysis shows the proportion of full-time, first-degree UK-domiciled undergraduate students disclosing a mental health condition has increased rapidly in recent years, from 0.9 per cent in 2010-11 to 5.1 per cent in 2018-19.
+- Our student characteristics data shows the proportion of full-time, first-degree UK-domiciled undergraduate students disclosing a mental health condition has increased rapidly in recent years, from 0.9 per cent in 2010-11 to 5.1 per cent in 2018-19.

 - According to a study in 2017, two thirds of participants with a declared mental health condition thought about dropping out of higher education.
 This compares with one third of those who did not have a declared mental health condition.

-- 2019’s National Student Survey found that disabled students are slightly less satisfied with their course and wider learning experience than their non-disabled counterparts (81.4 per cent compared with 84.3 per cent).
+- The 2019 National Student Survey found that disabled students are slightly less satisfied with their course and wider learning experience than their non-disabled counterparts (81.4 per cent compared with 84.3 per cent).

 - Disabled graduates are also less likely to progress onto highly skilled employment or postgraduate study (our data shows a 1.8 percentage point gap for full-time students graduating in 2017).